 many changes he has seen during his four decades as a lawyer.
 “When

 I started practicing law in 1973, there was no equitable distribution

 of property,” he said.

-According to Abramowitz, more and more women have taken over the financial
+According to Abramowitz, the number of women who have taken over financial

 The trend of women paying alimony goes hand in hand with career gains won